CiscoDevNet/appdynamics-docker-images/README.md

 The agent is initialized using machine agent environment variables as described in the product [documentation](https://docs.appdynamics.com/display/PRO43/Standalone+Machine+Agent+Configuration+Property+Reference).
 These can be passed to the container at run-time using environment variables (`-e` or `--env`) or env-file (`--env-file`): note that you do not need to pass either a node or tier name to run the Server Agent with Integrated Docker Visibility.

+The `MACHINE_AGENT_PROPERTIES` environment variable can be set to pass additional values to the machine agent at startup.
+This allows you to run the container in three different ways:

+1. Standalone Machine Agent
+2. Server Agent (SIM-enabled)
+3. Server Agent (SIM-enabled) with Integrated Docker Visibility

 To enable Integrated Docker Visibility, you must run the container with two volume mounts that provide access to the host file system (read-only) and the UNIX domain socket for the Docker Engine API.
 In addition, the following property must be set:

 `MACHINE_AGENT_PROPERTIES=-Dappdynamics.sim.enabled=true -Dappdynamics.docker.enabled=true`

 The example env-file (`appdynamics.env`) included in the *appd-machine* folder gives the environment variables that must be set in order for the agent to connect to the AppDynamics Controller.

-The following example shows how to run the Server Agent container using environment variables:
+The following example shows how to run the Server Agent container with Integrated Docker Visibility using environment variables:

 ```
 docker run -d \